vippsas/vipps-developers/newsletters/2021-12-newsletter.md

 app in their order history.
 This functionality is available for both recurring and direct payments, but not for pass-through payments.

-### The Vipps Recurring API now supports variable amounts
+### The Recurring API now supports variable amounts

 Recurring agreements with variable amount lets merchants charge users a different amount each for interval, based on the user's specified max amount.